 Our courses are developed by trainers and subject-matter experts

 Our courses are continuously improved

 We deliver best practice programs delivered nationally by qualified and experienced Lifeline trainers

-Anyone 18 years or older may attend any of these courses, with the exception of our Mental Health Aware course which has no minimum age requirement.
+Anyone 18 years or older may attend any of these courses, with the exception of our Mental Health Wellbeing course which has no minimum age requirement.

-Accidental Counsellor - A total of 5 hours.
-Participants complete a 1.5 hour online e-learning module in their own time prior to the group session.
+Accidental Counsellor - a total of 4.5 hours.
+Participants complete a 1 hour online e-learning module in their own time prior to the group session.
 Participants then attend a scheduled 3.5-hour group session

 Managing Challenging Interactions - 4 hours